HenriettaProject/documents/Henrietta-Support-Agreement.md

 - A solenoid circuit to help fill the instrument.

 In the office:
-- One mac computer running all software.
+- One mac mini computer running all software.
+TBC - Will the Mac Mini go in the Computing Rack, or in the observing room?
+If it goes into the rack, do we need to bring a shelf?
+(For Lionel + William)

 # Service Requirements
-- Power
+- Power on the Telescope
   - 235 W of 110 V AC power, "clean" with UPS Backup.
 Our power usage is based on the total power that the instruments could use.
     - Archon: 100 W
     - Lakeshore: 100 W